 From 2016 till 2021 he was the chairman of the TIAS examination board.
 In another function as division director/head of department of the PhD programs (2016-2019) he has developed a system to monitor and improve the progress of external PhD candidates.

 His research interests include intra- and inter-organizational relations (e.g., strategic alliances, corporate venturing, joint ventures, and mergers and acquisitions), organizational performance, open innovation, corporate innovation, entrepreneurship, leadership, and big data.
-His work has, amongst others, been published in Research Policy, the Journal of Cleaner Production, the Journal of Business Research, the Journal of Engineering and Technology Management, and the Journal of Wuhan University of Technology (see Publications for an overview of recent work).
+His work has been published in leading international scientific journals like Research Policy, the Journal of Cleaner Production, the Journal of Business Research, the journal of Sociological Methods and Research, the Journal of Engineering and Technology Management, Journal of Management Inquiry, and the Journal of Wuhan University of Technology (see Publications for an overview of recent work).
 Tim was also an Associate Editor, Journal of Cleaner Production, special issue “Innovative Products and Services for Sustainable Societal Development”, mainly theme 6: “Open innovation and collaboration for sustainable societal development”.

-Before this he graduated summa cum laude and top of his class in the Organization Science master’s program at Tilburg University’s Department of Social and Behavioral Sciences.
+Before this, he graduated summa cum laude and first of his class (valedictorian) in the Organization Science master’s program at Tilburg University’s Department of Social and Behavioral Sciences.
 Tim obtained his bachelor’s degree in industrial engineering (including an additional honors program of 48 ECTS in applied psychology and academic skills) from Fontys University of Applied Sciences.

 Tim has sat on several student councils, of which his two-year role as chairman of the Fontys University student council was one of the highlights.
 He has also participated in multiple part-time projects at various organizations.